Our family-centered, in-home postpartum care includes:

 • Referrals when appropriate

 Ingesting capsules made from one’s own placenta has been shown to be beneficial in increasing the mom’s milk supply as well as balancing hormones, thus reducing the incidence of postpartum depression.
-Call for more information on how encapsulation can work for you.
+Click Here for more information.

 A postpartum doula nurtures and supports the new family during this very special time–the birth of a new baby.
 In the comfort and security of the client’s own home, the doula helps ease the transition the new mother, as well as the rest of the family, may be experiencing through individualized care, encouragement, and practical information.